 Sexual abuse may take the form of verbal, visual, or physical form.
 Parameters for these types of sexual abuse are noted here:

-- Verbal: Remarks which include sexual threats, innuendos, comments about a person’s body or appearance, solicitation, inappropriate sexual talking, obscene phone calls, obscene or inappropriate sexual communication via the Internet, inappropriately affectionate comments, or any verbal expression with intent to arouse or stimulate; in summary any obscene communication .
+- Verbal: Remarks which include sexual threats, innuendos, solicitation, inappropriate sexual talk, obscene phone calls, inappropriate sexual communication via the Internet, inappropriately affectionate comments, or any verbal expression with intent to arouse or stimulate.

 - Visual: Indecent exposure, showing or taking of suggestive pictures, peeping, leering, or staring.
 Visual sexual abuse also includes exhibitionism, showing of pornographic material of genitals, or showing of any sexual activity or simulated sexual activity such as masturbation or intercourse.

 - Physical Touching: Fondling, sexual touching, masturbation in front of the victim, rubbing, holding, and kissing for the purpose of sexual gratification.
-Further examples include oral, genital, anal and breast stimulation; penetration by penis, fingers, or any other body part of object, of mouth, anus, or vagina; physical contact with a person’s clothed or unclothed genitals, pubic area, buttocks, or in the case of a female, breasts.
+Physical contact with a person’s clothed or unclothed genitals, pubic area, buttocks, or in the case of a female, breasts.

 The Child Safety Officer (CSO) in cooperation with the Superintendent will monitor child safety training for all staff in order to sustain compliance with Child Safety and Protection Network standards.
 Principals and Curriculum Director will work in cooperation to make sure students receive age-appropriate child safety training through the curriculum in grades K-8 and health curriculum in high school.

 Training for staff members and school aides will be provided through video, in person, or in whole department meetings each year.